davidgf/design-patterns-in-ruby/decorator.md

 end
 ```

-We could need at some point printing the line number before each one, or a timestamp or a checksum.
-We could achieve so by adding new methods to that class that perform exactly what we want, or creating new subclasses for each use case.
-However, none of those solutions is optimal, as with the former the client should know what kind of line is printing all the time, while with the latter we could end up having a huge amount of subclasses, especially if we want to combine the new features.
+At some point, we might need to print the line number before each one, or a timestamp or a checksum.
+We could achieve this by adding new methods to the class that performs exactly what we want, or by creating a new subclasses for each use case.
+However, none of these solutions is optimal.
+In the case of the former, the client should know what kind of line is printing all the time.
+In the case of the latter, we could end up having a huge amount of subclasses, especially if we want to combine the new features.
 So, let's create a decorator base class that implements the same interface that our writer class and delegates on it:

 ```ruby
 class WriterDecorator